le0pard/le0pard.github.io/_posts/chef/2013-01-05-chef-solo-getting-started-part-2.md

 This mean what Chef will search needed cookbook first in folder site-cookbooks and if no found will try to search in folder cookbooks.
 So if you create in site-cookbooks nginx cookbook, Chef will try use it first.

-Let's create cookbook with name "tomatoes":
+Let's create a cookbook with name "tomatoes":

 {% highlight bash %}
 $ mkdir site-cookbooks/tomatoes